outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 		- Adaptive and momentum-based methods tame instability: The combination of noisy gradients, curvature problems, many parameters, etc., makes naive gradient descent brittle.
 Momentum and adaptive-rate algorithms smooth out some of the roughness, making training more stable and faster.
 		- Initialization & architecture design are deeply tied to optimization: Good design decisions (initial weights, layer architecture, normalization, etc.) can make the optimization problem significantly easier; bad ones can make it nearly intractable.
 		- Optimization and generalization are intertwined — not the same as pure mathematical optimization: Minimizing training cost is only a proxy; success depends on how well those parameters generalize.
 Thus choices (optimizer, regularization, batch size, initialization) that help optimization also must respect generalization.
+		- Deep-learning optimization isn’t about finding the perfect minimum — it’s about guiding a huge, noisy, ill-conditioned system toward stable, flat, generalizable solutions using learning-rate schedules, momentum, normalization, and good initialization.

 	1. Choose SGD + Momentum or Adam Unless You Have a Reason Not To
 		- SGD + momentum (or Nesterov momentum) is the default when you want: stable, predictable training, good generalization